 Don't take the word of just one used car dealership.
 You might be surprised to see

-how the value of your used car trade in can vary between different
+how the value of your used car can vary between different

 dealerships.
 The time at which you